 The Board of Directors and Officers at The Pucusana Project are committed to bringing awareness to the issues Pucusana faces, fundraising and supporting the nonprofits mission.
 They vow to seek the Lord in all their decision making and fund distributions.

 Board Member - President

 Allison is the founder and President of The Pucusana Project.
 She has an AAS in Communications and a BA in Theology and Biblical Studies.
-With over 5 years of experience in South America, she is a courageous leader, passionate about alleviating poverty through education and business growth.
+With over 7 years of ministry experience in South America, she is a courageous leader who is passionate about poverty alleviation through education and business growth.

-Topher is a creative and compassionate person working in Christian video ministry.
-He has been a part of the Pucusana Ministry since he was 14 and lived in Peru after High School for 3 years.
-He is fluent in Spanish and a dedicated, innovative leader.
+Topher is a creative professional working in video production for churches and nonprofits.
+He has also been an integral part of the Pucusana ministry since he was 14 and spearheaded our projects while living in Peru for two and a half years.
+He is fluent in Spanish and is a dedicated, innovative leader.

-Ken is the corporate general manager for iQmetrix.
+Ken was a co-founder and the Corporate General Manager for iQmetrix.
 Born and raised in Canada, Ken has lived in the United States for the last few decades and raised his family.
-He is a God fearing, Jesus loving man who is excited about stepping into the nonprofit sector.
+He is a God fearing, Jesus loving man who is flourishing in the nonprofit sector.

 Board Position Available

 We are currently seeking one more Board Member.
-If you are interested and feel God is leading you to help this ministry in a big way, please feel free to contact us.
+If you are interested and feel God is leading you to be a part of this ministry, please feel free to contact us.